AlexyZheng/home-manager/README.md

-Map out which external LSP binaries need to be installed (NixOS)
+Map out which external LSP binaries need to be installed for Vscode extensions to work (NixOS)